Centered on Community

 Previously an instructor and coach at Lake Erie College in Painesville, Ohio, Danielle Menteer joined the staff of the Nancy G. Held Equestrian Center in July of 2007.
 She holds a B.S. degree in Equine Studies from Lake Erie and represented the Lake Erie Intercollegiate Horse Shows Association (IHSA) hunt seat team at the IHSA National Finals during her time as a student there.

 Since then, Menteer has worked in eastern Ohio as a professional trainer and stable manager, working with horses and riders in dressage, hunters, and jumpers.
 Her experience is extensive: she has successfully competed on the Florida winter circuit, shown hunters and jumpers in "A" rated shows, and earned her United States Dressage Federation (USDF) bronze and silver medals in recognized dressage competitions, competing through the FEI level.
-Currently, she is a participant in the USDF "L" education program.
+Most recently, she graduated from the USDF "L" education program with distinction.

 Menteer coached the Albion Intercollegiate Dressage Association (IDA) team to National Finals berths in 2008, 2009, 2010, and 2013 with top ten team finishes.
 Individuals from Menteer's team competed at IDA Nationas in 2011, 2012, 2013, and 2014 where she coached three reserve national champion individual riders to their titles.